Patio Covers, Pergolas, and Arbors FAQ

 What can grow on an arbor?

-The best plants to grow on an arbor are those that naturally want to climb.
+The best plants to grow on a garden arbor are those that naturally want to climb the garden structure.
 Good flower choices to grow on an arbor include jasmine, honeysuckle, climbing roses, jessamine, clematis, morning glory, and moonflower.
+It’s also a good idea to consider climbing plants that will bloom year-round for you like wisteria, perennial sweet peas, chocolate vines, and climbing hydrangea.

 But flowers aren’t the only things that can grow on an arbor.
 You can also consider things like ivy and Virginia creeper, or even vegetables that like to climb such as cucumbers, beans, and cherry tomatoes (although vegetables would have to be planted each year).